NicoOhler/Notes/Informatik/Algorithms/Design Patterns/Architectural Patterns/Distributed Systems & Communication.md

 > > + distributed application
 >
 > > [!danger] Problem
-> > + how to provide services (resources, content, services) to multiple distributed clients
+> > + how to provide services (resources, content, ...) to multiple distributed clients
 >
 > > [!example] Forces
 > > + availability of resources limited but needed by multiple clients